 Providence County Court

 The Providence County Court supplies a number of different services to Rhode Island residents and it’s also a place where you may be required to go for court appearances.
 The Garrahy Judicial Complex is home to the Sixth Division District Court, Family Court, and Workers’ Compensation Court.
+If you live in Providence County and you need to attend a hearing, request documents, or find other resources, this page provides contact information, directions, and details about each department in the Providence County Court.

 Providence County Family Court